tfpk/lifetimekata/exercises/03_lifetime_elision/README.md

 In the last chapter, we saw why we needed lifetimes.
-We saw that the compiler was unable to automatically tell how references in the arguments or return values might relate to eachother.
-This is why we needed to tell the compiler that the references related to eachother.
+We saw that the compiler was unable to automatically tell how references in the arguments or return values might relate to each other.
+This is why we needed to tell the compiler that the references related to each other.

 This said, you've probably written a function in Rust that needed a reference (likely a `&str`), without writing lifetimes.
 Why didn't you have to annotate lifetimes then?
-There are some common patterns in rust that make it obvious to the compiler what the lifetimes should be.
+There are some common patterns in Rust that make it obvious to the compiler what the lifetimes should be.
 Let's explore some of them:

 ## Example 1: No Output References